genhaiyu/jekyll-blog-routine-deploy-script/README.md

 ## Documentation

-Download the script in blog directory where deployed on Linux, make sure the dir should have the `Gemfile`, which mean it is in the correct directory.
+Download the script in blog directory where deployed on Linux, make sure the dir should have the `Gemfile`, which mean it is in the correct directory, see more details `Gemfile.example`
 ```markdown
 wget -N --no-check-certificate -q -O deploy.sh "https://raw.githubusercontent.com/genhaiyu/jekyll-blog-routine-deploy-script/master/deploy.sh" && chmod +x deploy.sh && bash deploy.sh
 ```

 The script automatically installs `rvm`, `ruby`, `nginx` these dependencies on the new server, otherwise it will only be updated routinely.

+Currently supported Linux systems: `Ubuntu 20.04 LTS x64`, `CentOS 8 Stream x64`, `CentOS 7 x64`

+## Issues

+This script convenient for my routine deployment of `jekyll` blog, if you have questions please let me know.

 ## License